browserengineering/book/book/accessibility.md

 accessibility tree, one in the browser and one in each renderer, and only sends changes between the two.
-An alternative design, used by pre-Chromium Microsoft Edge and some other browsers, connects each render processto accessibility API requests from the operating system.
+An alternative design, used by pre-Chromium Microsoft Edge and some other browsers, connects each render process to accessibility API requests from the operating system.
 This removes the need to duplicate the accessibility tree, but exposing the operating system to individual tabs can lead to security issues.